 You should be able to go home the next day.
 You will be able to take only liquids for a few weeks, progressing to soft food and then, after 4 to 6 weeks, to solid food.
 You should be able to return to work after 2 to 4 weeks, depending on how much surgery you need and your type of work.
 Do not lift anything heavy for a few weeks.
 Regular exercise should help you to return to normal activities as soon as possible.
 You should be able to start exercising again after a week.Before you start exercising, ask the healthcare team or your GP for advice.
 On average, people who have a gastric bypass lose over half their excess body weight (the difference between their weight before the operation and their healthy weight).

 If you are severely or morbidly obese, you have a higher risk of developing serious medical problems.
 If a simple approach involving eating less, improving your diet and doing more exercise does not work, a gastric bypass may help you to achieve long-term weight loss.
 Keep this information document.
 Use it to help you if you need to talk to the healthcare team.

-For more information on a Private Gastric Bypass procedure, call New Victoria Hospital on 020 8949 9020 or use our contact form.
+If you would like to receive more information on a Private Gastric Bypass procedure at New Victoria Hospital, call us on 020 8949 9020 or fill in our online form.

 Author: Mr Ian Beckingham DM FRCS